damonallison/notes/coursera/big-data/01-introduction-to-big-data/README.md

 * Identify big data problems, be able to understand the data science questions behind the data.
 * Introduction to Hadoop's properties and how they relate to big data (HDFS, MapReduce).

-San Diego Supercomputer Center

-* Early Cray computers ($14m in 1985) were less powerful than today's iPhone.
-* High speed network, allowing direct memory access across machines.

 ## Why Big Data?

-* Systems are producing more data, faster, than ever before.
-* The storage mechanisms are growing.
-Cheap to store massive amounts of data.
-* Massive growth rate in data and IT spending on data science.
-* Cloud (on-demand) computing provides massive access to analyze data anytime.
-* The big data era was caused by a combination of a massive amount of generated data and cheap, abundant cloud computing.
+* Massive amounts of data, cheap storage, abundant cloud computing, business moving to real time.

 * **Combining data sources is the key to unlocking interesting answers to problems.**

+* Example : Healthcare
-* The healthcare industry is producing data rapidly.
+  * Pproducing data rapidly.
 Doubling in recent years.
 	* One hospital has 120TB of data (and that's small).
 	* EMR, scans, everything is going digital.
 * Customer sentiment analysis can react faster using real time data, preventing a PR nightmare.